Accessible Student Services: Comprehensive Presentation

 In summary, federal legislation requires that we accept otherwise qualified students with disabilities into our programs.
 We should work with students who have disclosed their disabilities to identify and implement reasonable accommodations in order to ensure that they have equal access to student services.

 Next we'll watch the video presentation Equal Access: Student Services (or other student service video).
 You'll learn about disabilities that may impact students' access or participation in your campus service, examples of accommodations, and resources.
 Teamwork between the staff member, the student, and the office that supports students with disabilities on our campus is key.
 The information covered is also included in the handout entitled Equal Access: Universal Design of Student Services (or other student service publication).

 - Show video Equal Access: Student Services (14 minutes) or other student service video.

 Now we will discuss universal design strategies you can employ to make your facilities, services, and information resources accessible.

 Universal design means that rather than designing your facility, services, and information resources for the average user, you design them for people with a broad range of characteristics.
-This includes people with disabilities, older adults, and individuals of different races and cultures, men and women, and those who have different native languages.
+This includes people with disabilities, older adults, individuals of different races and cultures, people with diverse gender identities, and those who have different native languages.
 Keep in mind that students and other visitors may have learning disabilities or visual, speech, hearing, and mobility impairments.